 What are the benefits of frequent car vacuum use?

-After hearing about how much car washes charge for vacuuming services, and after giving it some thought, you’re probably thinking “I’m never going to the car wash again!”
+After hearing about how much car washes charge for vacuuming services, and after giving it some thought, you’re probably thinking “I’m not going to the car wash again!”
 However, it’s not a one-way street when using a car vacuum at the local wash.
-Vacuuming your car frequently comes with a great list of benefits that are well worth the charges rendered.
+Vacuuming your car frequently comes with a list of benefits that are well worth the charges rendered.

-So, it is extremely beneficial to vacuum and wash your vehicle frequently.
-Not only does it increase the value of your ride and allow you to live in a cleaner environment, but it is also very beneficial to those that suffer from allergies or asthma.Vehicle interior carpet, similar to the carpet inside your house, is a great stomping ground for tiny mites and other critters that are basically naked to the human eye.
+So it is worth it to vacuum and wash your vehicle frequently.
+It can increase the value of your ride and allow you to live in a cleaner environment too.Vehicle interior carpet, similar to the carpet inside your house, is a great stomping ground for tiny mites and other critters that are basically naked to the human eye.

 A vehicle’s interior also collects dirt, dust, pollen, and other small particles that often cause allergy and asthma issues with both children and adults.
-These particles are able to easily enter the vehicle when driving around with the windows down or tracking them in from the outdoors on your shoes or clothes.
+These particles are able to enter the vehicle when driving around with the windows down or tracking them in from the outdoors on your shoes or clothes.

-Finally, mold can be a serious threat to your health or your children’s health as most types of mold are at least mildly neurotoxic and may contribute to breathing problems and fatigue as well.
+Finally, mold can be a threat to your health or your children’s health as most types of mold are mildly neurotoxic and may contribute to breathing problems and fatigue as well.
 There are more species of mold than there are plants on Earth.
 Spores are basically tiny little fungus seeds.
 Most spores are extremely difficult to see with the human eye, but it’s safe to assume that there are spores located all over the interior and exterior of the vehicle.

-Once mold starts to grow and spread, it can be extremely difficult to remove and stop the growth.
+Once mold starts to grow and spread, it can be difficult to remove and stop the growth.
 Some cases of mold infestations can only be removed by replacing the entire carpet interior which can cost a fortune.

 What features should I look for in a car vacuum?

 For instance, if you’re a real estate agent that frequently walks customers around properties, it’s likely that you frequently track in dirt and leaves from your shoes.
 However, you do not have children and rarely have instances that trash your vehicle.
 Most likely, you’ll want to go with a portable handheld vacuum so that you are able to store it in your truck or in front of your passenger seat.
 Then, as you see you’ve tracked in a mess, you can quickly vacuum the dirt and leaves up in seconds.
-If you live in a rainy or snowy area, you may possibly want to get a portable vacuum cleaner that is rated “wet/dry” so that sucking up liquids will not damage the vacuum in any way.
+If you live in a rainy or snowy area, you may want to get a portable vacuum cleaner that is rated “wet/dry” so that sucking up liquids will not damage the vacuum.

 What are the most common types of car vacuums?